Kyweex/chirpstack-for-dummies/README.md

-# chirpstack-for-dummies
+# Chirpstack for dummies
-This repository contains all the documentation I needed to write during Chirpstack using journey
+This repository contains all the documentation I needed to write during me Chirpstack journey